10 Times Olivia Culpo Nearly Broke The Internet With Her Instagram Snaps

 5. Lady in Red

-Red is known for being one of the hottest colors on the planet and Olivia has proven time and time again that red is fire.
+Red is known for being one of the hottest colors on the planet, and Olivia has proven time and time again that red is fire.

 6. Laying Out